ShinyaMoriyama/gitlook/README.md

 }
 ```

-Set "" as a token code if not provided
+Set "" as a token code if not available

 ```
 {